-h.
+k.
 Reflection (R)

-- Di you identify and provide evidence from the student work that dictates the next step(s) in this instructional sequence? - Re-teach specific information. - Extend activity based on student interests/needs. - Fill in gaps; provide clarification of concepts. - Modify pacing (accelerate or slow down instruction). - What alternative approaches could you use for the next steps? - What student needs justify these strategies? - What was successful in this lesson and why?
-What was not successful and why not? - Did you cite future techniques you could use to correct any misconceptions? - What did you learn (good and/or bad) from this lesson that can be transferred to future lessons with these or other students?
+- ❖ Do you identify and provide evidence from the student work that dictates the next step(s) in this instructional sequence? - Re-teach specific information. - Extend activity based on student interests/needs. - Fill in gaps; provide clarification of concepts. - Modify pacing (accelerate or slow down instruction). - What alternative approaches could you use for the next steps? - What student needs justify these strategies? - What was successful in this lesson and why?
+What was not successful and why not? - What changes did you or could you make to this lesson?
+How would this meet student needs? - What did you learn (good and/or bad) from this lesson that can be transferred to future lessons with these or other students?